tsupplis/cpm86-crossdev/README.md

 - DR PL/I-86 1.0 for CP/M-86 is a Digital Research product; usage is documented at (http://www.cpm.z80.de/license.html) and (http://www.cpm.z80.de/faq.html)
 - XLISP 1.1 is public domain software by David Betz; the source is at https://github.com/tsupplis/cpm86-ports
 - PolyPascal-86 V3.11 is a PolyData MicroCenter A/S product; its licensing is unclear
+- Micro Focus Level II COBOL V2.1 for CP/M-86 is a Micro Focus Limited product (Copyright © 1981, 1983); its licensing is unclear
 - I am not guaranteeing in any ways the components mentioned above.
 You are of course free to use these at your own risk if you accept the conditions of usage given above.

 > [!WARNING]